knowit/kubernetes-workshop/docs/_docs/preparations/onlinecloud.md

 ![google cloud project screenshot](../../assets/img/gcloud-project.png)

-You will have been granted access to a namespace (more on namespaces later) on the form firstname-lastname, the same names as in your knowit-email-address.
+You will have been granted access to a namespace (more on namespaces later) which is your email username.
+If the username contains a `.` it will be substituted for `-`.
+Example: `tord.kloster@knowit.no` -> `tord-kloster`

+## Specify a default namespace: (important)
 To avoid having to specify the namespace in all requests with kubectl, set the namespace preference in the config

 `kubectl config set-context $(kubectl config current-context) --namespace=<insert-namespace-name-here>`

+The namespace is you email username as described before

 ## Install helm client